Composable Verification in the Circuit-Model via Magic-Blindness

+This could not have been done without unitarizing the protocol, since otherwise commuting the deviation would have carried a dependency on the rotation angle.

-\paragraph{After interaction with a malicious Server.} An arbitrary malicious Server can be modelled as performing unitary deviations on the computations qubits and some internal work register at each layer.
-This in turn allows to extract the honest unitary part from the deviation, followed by a pure deviation term that we write $\D$.
-Note that this has been formally done on the single-layer level in the security proof of Protocol \ref{protocol:blind-gate}, see Appendix \ref{subsection:reduction proof}.
+We can apply the same reasoning for all the layers.
+Overall, this trick allows to extract the honest unitary part from the deviation, followed by a pure deviation term that we write $\D$.
+The resulting state is represented in Figure~\ref{fig:mb-DQC-secproof-before commutation} for the case $n=3, t=2$, and can thus be expressed as

-\paragraph{Commuting the encryption.} The next step is to commute the initial Pauli encryption through the honest, unitary, sequence of Clifford and state injection layers.
-In a nutshell, same as in the proof of Protocol \ref{protocol:blind-gate}, after each layer the Pauli encryption is mapped to another Pauli encryption (bijective mapping since the operations are Clifford).
-Also, the $\Z(\theta)$ pre-rotation can be commuted and gets cancelled in the $\Z(\delta_{\b'})$ rotation becomes $\Z(\phi_{\b'})$, \emph{i.e} the correct rotation alongside branch $\b'$.
-This can be applied for each layer.
-As a result, the state of the total system before deviation remains encrypted.
+\paragraph{Commuting the encryption.} The next step is to commute the initial Pauli encryption through the honest, unitary sequence of Clifford and state-injection layers.
+Similarly, as in the proof of correctness of Protocol~\ref{protocol:blind-gate}, after each layer the Pauli encryption is mapped to another Pauli encryption (a bijective mapping since the operations are Clifford).
+Also, the $\Z(\theta)$ pre-rotation can be commuted and gets cancelled in the $\Z(\delta_{\b'})$ rotation that becomes $\Z(\phi_{\b'})$, \emph{i.e.}, the correct rotation alongside branch $\b'$.
+This can be applied to all layers successively: the state of the total system before deviation remains encrypted.
 If we write the final encryption keys as $\a', \r'$ that, given $\b'$, are a deterministic Clifford mapping from $\a, \r$, the result can be depicted on Figure~\ref{fig:mb-DQC-secproof-after commutation}, and the state can be written as

 where $\rho_{cor, \b, C} = \C_{t+1} \circ \Z^\dagger_n(\phi^{(t)}_{\b}) \circ \F_{t} \circ \C_{t} \circ \cdots \circ \Z^\dagger_n(\phi^{(1)}_{\b}) \circ \F_{1} \circ \C_{1} [\rho\otimes \rho_\A] $ is the correct state after honest Clifford and state injection layers for computation $C$ alongside computation branch $\b$ (used for branch $\b'$ in the above, since the Client stores $\b'$).